srmadscience/voltdb-tatpbenchmark/README.md

 **Access_Info Table**

-1.        s\_id references s\_id in the Subscriber table.
+1. s_id references s_id in the Subscriber table.

-2.        ai\_type is a number between 1 and 4.
-It is randomly chosen, but there can only be one record of each ai\_type per each subscriber.
-In other words, if there are four Access\_Info records for a certain subscriber they have values 1, 2, 3 and 4.
+2. ai_type is a number between 1 and 4.
+It is randomly chosen, but there can only be one record of each ai_type per each subscriber.
+In other words, if there are four Access_Info records for a certain subscriber they have values 1, 2, 3 and 4.

 3. data1 and data2 are randomly generated numbers between 0 and 255.

 4. data3 is a 3-character string that is filled with random characters created with upper case A-Z letters.

 5. data4 is a 5-character string that is filled with random characters created with upper case A-Z letters.

-There are between 1 and 4 Access\_Info records per Subscriber record, so that there are 25 % subscribers with one record, 25% with two records and so on.
+There are between 1 and 4 Access_Info records per Subscriber record, so that there are 25 % subscribers with one record, 25% with two records and so on.

-**Special\_Facility Table**
+**Special_Facility Table**

-1.        s\_id references s\_id in the Subscriber table.
+1. s_id references _id in the Subscriber table.

-2.        sf\_type is a number between 1 and 4.
-It is randomly chosen, but there can only be one record of each sf\_type per each subscriber.
-So if there are four Special\_Facility records for a certain subscriber, they have values 1, 2, 3 and 4.
+2. sf_type is a number between 1 and 4.
+It is randomly chosen, but there can only be one record of each sf_type per each subscriber.
+So if there are four Special_Facility records for a certain subscriber, they have values 1, 2, 3 and 4.

-3.        is\_active is either 0 or 1. is\_active is chosen to be 1 in 85% of the cases and 0 in 15% of the cases.
+3. is_active is either 0 or 1. is_active is chosen to be 1 in 85% of the cases and 0 in 15% of the cases.

-4.        error\_cntrl and data\_a are randomly generated numbers between 0 and 255.
+4. error_cntrl and data_a are randomly generated numbers between 0 and 255.

-5.        data\_b is a 5-character string that is filled with random characters created with upper case A-Z letters.
+5. data_b is a 5-character string that is filled with random characters created with upper case A-Z letters.

-There are between 1 and 4 Special\_Facility records per row in the Subscriber table, so that there are 25% subscribers with one record, 25% with two records and so on.
+There are between 1 and 4 Special_Facility records per row in the Subscriber table, so that there are 25% subscribers with one record, 25% with two records and so on.

-**Call\_Forwarding Table**
+**Call_Forwarding Table**

-1.        s\_id and sf\_type reference the corresponding fields in the Special\_Facility table.
+1. s_id and sf_type reference the corresponding fields in the Special_Facility table.

-2.        start\_time is of type integer.
+2. start_time is of type integer.
 It can have value 0, 8 or 16 representing midnight, 8 o&#39;clock or 16 o&#39;clock.

-3.        end\_time is of type integer.
-Its value is start\_time + N, where N is a randomly generated value between 1 and 8.
+3. end_time is of type integer.
+Its value is start_time + N, where N is a randomly generated value between 1 and 8.

 4. numberx is a randomly generated 15 digit string.

-There are between zero and 3 Call\_Forwarding records per Special\_Facility row, so that there are 25 % Special\_Facility records without a Call\_Forwarding record, 25% with one record and so on.
-Because start\_time is part of the primary key, every record must have different start\_time.
+There are between zero and 3 Call_Forwarding records per Special_Facility row, so that there are 25 % Special_Facility records without a Call_Forwarding record, 25% with one record and so on.
+Because start_time is part of the primary key, every record must have different start_time.

 **Initial Data**

 The database is always freshly populated before each benchmark run.
 This ensures that runs are reproducible, and that each run starts with correct data distributions.
 The Subscriber table acts as the main table of the benchmark.
 After generating a subscriber row, its child records in the other tables are generated and inserted.
 The number of rows in the Subscriber table is used to scale the population size of the other tables.
 For example, a TATP with population size of 1,000,000 gives the following table cardinalities for the benchmark:

-•          Subscriber = 1,000,000 rows
+* Subscriber = 1,000,000 rows

-•          Access\_Info ≈ 2,500,000 rows
+* Access_Info ≈ 2,500,000 rows

-•          Special\_Facility ≈ 2,500,000 rows
+* Special_Facility ≈ 2,500,000 rows

-•          Call\_Forwarding ≈ 3,750,000 rows
+* Call_Forwarding ≈ 3,750,000 rows

 **Transaction mixes**